 Working with alcohol inks on non-porous surfaces can lead to all sorts of fun paintings that often take on a life of their own.
 In the images shown below, my surface of choice were inexpensive 4" x 4" glazed ceramic tiles.
 Any hardware or home renovation center will carry these.

-Alcohol inks are very fast drying but can be manipulated with the use of 99% isopropyl alcohol.
+Alcohol inks are very fast-drying but can be manipulated with the use of 99% isopropyl alcohol.
 These inks are incredibly highly pigmented and the colors just seem to explode with energy!

 For my afternoon of fun and exploration I sat down with Adirondack Alcohol Inks (6 different colors).
 I had on hand some rubbing alcohol, the ceramic tiles, a drinking straw and a can of compressed air.

 The tiles were cleaned with rubbing alcohol first.
 Then all I did was place a few drops of one color ink on a tile and quickly blew through the straw to move the ink before it had a chance to dry.
+But blowing through a straw left me feeling a little light-headed.
+Whoa!

-Just explore and play.
+All I can say is for you to explore and play.
 If you hate your tile, just wipe it all off with the rubbing alcohol and start over.

 Use a glossy spray varnish to protect the finished work.